ricsanfre/pi-cluster/documentation/ingress_controller.md

   - "--metrics.prometheus=true"
 ```

+This configuration makes the traefik pod to open its metric port at TCP port 9100

 Traefik is a K3S embedded components that is auto-deployed using Helm.
 In order to configure Helm chart configuration parameters the official [document](https://rancher.com/docs/k3s/latest/en/helm/#customizing-packaged-components-with-helmchartconfig) must be followed.

 - Create a file `traefik-config.yml` of the customized resource `HelmChartConfig`